Table of Contents

 Whether or not cats with medical conditions can be left alone will depend on the specific medical condition of each cat.

-Chronic illnesses like diabetes, renal problems, arthritis, epilepsy, hyperthyroidism might require meticulous administering of daily medication and an emergency situation know-how.
-It is a good idea to not leave cats with chronic illnesses alone for more than a day.
+Chronic illnesses like diabetes, renal problems, arthritis, epilepsy, and hyperthyroidism might require meticulous administering of daily medication and emergency situation know-how.
+It is a good idea not to leave cats with chronic illnesses alone for more than a day.

-If you need to leave for a few days and have arranged for someone to look after your cat, make sure they have all the necessary information about your cat’s condition, medications, and things to do in emergency situations.
+If you need to leave for a few days and have arranged for someone to look after your cat, ensure they have all the necessary information about your cat’s condition, medications, and things to do in emergencies.

 Consequences of Loneliness

 We have established that cats can get lonely, especially in your prolonged absence.
-In severe cases, the loneliness may manifest itself as separation anxiety and even depression.
+In severe cases, the loneliness may manifest as separation anxiety or depression.

 So, what are some of the signs that your cat may be suffering from loneliness?
 Here are some behaviors you should be watching out for: